AnserY/root-the-oscp/notes/PE.md

 ls /etc/cron.*

 Bob is a user on this machine.
-What is every single file he has ever created? find / -user miguel 2>/dev/null
+What is every single file he has ever created? find / -user bob 2>/dev/null

 Any mail? mbox in User $HOME directory? cd /var/mail/